-The Trust will determine the type of site induction to take place.
+All Contractors must undertake a Trust site induction for contractors and successfully complete the induction assessment (Appendix 7).
 The site induction covers the main aspects of this compliance policy.
-Periodically we will require contractors to attend a refresher induction.
-If the contractor has already undertaken an induction, we will let him/her know when they report to the Estates and Facilities Department, if we need to undertake another induction.
-The induction may take the form of a group induction or one-to-one induction with the Project manager.
+Periodically the Trust will require contractors to attend a refresher induction.
+If the contractor has already undertaken an induction, the Trust will let him/her know when they report to the Estates and Facilities Department at DRI and BDGH, if a refresher induction is required.
+The induction may be presented as part of a group induction or one-to-one induction with the Trust Representative.

-The Trust reserves the right to turn-away any contractor who has not booked with the Estates Department for an induction.
+The Trust reserves the right to turn-away any contractor/sub-contractor who has not booked with the Estates Department prior to attending site and successfully completed a Trust site induction.